avi12/web-ext-deploy/README.md

 ## 1. Obtain the relevant cookie(s) of the publisher's account:

-### Disclaimer: I do NOT take any responsibility for leaked cookies.
+### Disclaimer: I do NOT take any responsibility for leaked cookies or credentials.

 - Firefox: `sessionid`
 - Opera: `sessionid`, `csrftoken`